 Iftikher Mahmood, MD, FAAP

 Dr. Iftikher Mahmood was born and raised in Cox’s Bazar, Bangladesh.
-He obtained his medical from Chittagong Medical College, University of Chittagong, in 1987.
-After a short period of service at a local mother and children’s hospital in Bangladesh, Dr. Mahmood moved to the US for higher education.
-Subsequently, he completed his Pediatric Residency from Brooklyn Hospital, New York and obtained fellowship training in Pediatric Endocrinology in New York Hospital – Cornell University.
+He obtained his medical degree from Chittagong Medical College, University of Chittagong, in 1987.
+After a short period of service at a local children’s hospital in Bangladesh, Dr. Mahmood moved to the US for higher education.
+Subsequently, he completed his Pediatric Residency at Brooklyn Hospital, New York and obtained fellowship training in Pediatric Endocrinology from New York Hospital – Cornell University.
 In 1996 Dr. Mahmood settled in Florida and established a successful pediatric practice in Miami.

-In 2017, during the massive influx of Rohingya refugees to Cox’s Bazar, HOPE Foundation mobilized huge resources to aid the refugees with healthcare.
-Under his leadership, HOPE Foundation established several women’s health centers and a field hospital for women, the only hospital that focuses on maternal care inside the refugee camps
+In 2017, during the massive influx of Rohingya refugees to Cox’s Bazar, Hope Foundation mobilized huge resources to aid the refugees with healthcare.
+Under his leadership, Hope Foundation established several women’s health centers and a field hospital for women that focuses on emergency maternal care inside the refugee camps around the clock.

 Dr. Mahmood aims to continue developing programs that reduce maternal and neonatal mortality in Bangladesh to assist the Bangladesh in achieving its Sustainable Development Goals.

-He lives in Cooper City, Florida with his wife and three children.
+He lives in Florida, USA with his wife and three children.